rosell-dk/picoQuery/README.md

 #### Features planned for 0.6:
 - Optionally optimize library for execution speed rather than gzip size.

+### Links
+- picoQuery is originally based on picoCSS, available here: https://github.com/vladocar/picoCSS
+- Here is a resource for writing code without jQuery: http://youmightnotneedjquery.com/
+- There exists a library called *Zepto.js*, which also implements a subset of jQuery. *Zepto.js* implements almost the full jQuery api.
+Its also modular, but the feature selector is not as fine grained as picoquery, and its not possible to get below ~10k gzipped (picoQuery is ~1k, jQuery 1.9.1 is ~37k). http://zeptojs.com/

+### A beer challenge
+picoQuery aims to be as lightweight as almost theoretically possible.
+I literally spend hours to find ways to save a few bytes - it's become a sport.
+Find a way to squeze more bytes out, and I'll buy you a beer! - Write me: beerchallenge[at]rosell.dk

 ### Examples of what you can currently do with picoQuery: